-2.1 INITIAL INSTALLATION STEPS
+2.1 Initial Installation Steps

-All installation steps for the 256CX Switcher are the same as for the Generation I product.
+With the exception of the rear panel connector arrangement, all installation steps for the 256X256R Switcher are the same as for the Generation I product.
 Refer to the Cheetah Technical Manual referenced in the first paragraph of this addendum for initial unpacking, site preparation and installation steps.

 Once the rack frame is mounted and all preliminary steps have been performed, connecting the video input and output signals and the sync reference pulse source is the next step.
+The rear panel arrangement of the 256X256R Switcher is different than that called out in any configuration shown in the Technical Manual.
 Refer to Paragraph 2.2 of this addendum when completing the video I/O connections for proper identification of the I/O connector locations and channel numbering scheme.